 Skip advert

 Advertisement - Article continues below

-Having now sampled both the rear and four-wheel-drive versions of the EV6 on UK roads, we can confidently state that the latter isn't really worth the £3,500 premium you'll pay over the entry-level version.
-While it is usefully quicker than the rear-drive version in straight line, the four-wheel-drive EV6's additional power only compounds the issue of the chassis feeling somewhat overwhelmed by the power on offer.
+Having sampled both the rear and four-wheel-drive versions of the EV6 on UK roads, we can confidently state that the latter isn't really worth the premium you'll pay over the entry-level version.
+While it is usefully quicker than the rear-drive version in a straight line, the four-wheel-drive EV6's additional power only compounds the issue of the chassis feeling somewhat overwhelmed by the power on offer.
 Throw in the fact that the rear-drive version returns more range from a charge, and the choice becomes pretty clear-cut.

-The Kia EV6 GT is a different animal, however.
-The maker has tuned the EV6’s range flagship to be really stiff at the back and a little softer at the front, which improves turn-in response and limits rear-end squat when you pile on the throttle.
+The EV6 GT is a different animal, however.
+Kia has tuned the EV6’s range flagship to be really stiff at the back and a little softer at the front, which improves turn-in response and limits rear-end squat when you pile on the throttle.
 Down a twisty back road the GT is fantastic, although there’s more motorway noise than we’d like.
 The steering rack needs fewer turns than the standard EV6 to go from lock-to-lock, but that means that three-point turns and tight manoeuvres can be tricky.
-On the right road, you won’t mind at all.
+On the right road, though, you won’t mind at all.

+Skip advert